-- 3. Stormwater Management - a.
-Stormwater management facilities shall be provided prior to site construction or clearing. - b.
+3. Stormwater Management

+- i.
+Stormwater management facilities shall be provided prior to site construction or clearing, where design is required at the time of platting. - ii.
 Stormwater management shall be designed and constructed to prevent adverse conditions from arising on property adjoining, upstream and downstream of the subdivision site.
 Adverse conditions include increases in peak stormwater flows, water surface elevations and flow velocity.
 The applicant shall provide a drainage report, as described in the Engineering Design Manual, that shows mitigation of the impacts of development or redevelopment on the existing downstream drainage system.
 Mitigation may include detention, retention, infiltration, channel improvements, and other means acceptable to the City Manager.
-Stormwater Management facilities shall be designed to reduce post-development or redevelopment peak flow rates of discharge to pre-development rates for the fifty, twenty, ten, four, two and one percent annual chance (2, 5, 10, 25, 50 and 100-year) storm events at all points of discharge.
-The drainage report shall also include an evaluation of immediately upstream, downstream and adjacent property conditions to confirm no adverse impact. - 4.
-Exemptions of Stormwater Management requirements - a.
-The following types of development are exempt from the requirements as set forth in Section 7.7(A)(2) Facilities Required, if the following criteria is met: - i.
-An individual single-family residential lot, whether created by metes and bounds or plat, meeting the criteria in a. or b. below: - (a) The lot is larger than 3 acres and the total impervious cover on the lot, excluding the right of way, is less than 15 percent or, - (b) The lot is less than 3 acres and the total impervious cover on the lot, excluding the right of way, is less than 20 percent. - Or;
+Stormwater Management facilities shall be designed to reduce postdevelopment or redevelopment peak flow rates of discharge to predevelopment rates for the fifty, twenty, ten, four, two and one percent annual chance (2, 5, 10, 25, 50 and 100-year) storm events at all points of discharge.
+The drainage report shall also include an evaluation of immediately upstream, downstream and adjacent property conditions to confirm no adverse impact.

+4. Exemptions of Stormwater Management requirements

+- i.
+The following types of development are exempt from the requirements as set forth in Section 7.2 Facilities Required, if the following criteria is met: - (a) An individual single-family residential lot, whether created by metes and bounds or plat, meeting the criteria in a. or b. below:

+- (i) The lot is larger than 3 acres and the total impervious cover on the lot, excluding the right of way, is less than 15 percent or. - (ii) The lot is less than 3 acres and the total impervious cover on the lot, excluding the right of way, is less than 20 percent.